Pistol Bags

 Shooting

-When comparing shooting between the G22 and G23 you will have a somewhat noticeable change in recoil.
+When comparing shooting between the G22 and G23, you will notice a noticeable change in recoil.

 Concealment